 Dormitory housing is available for unaccompanied graduate day students.
 (The college has no provision for housing of married students or families).
-At the South Campus, graduate housing consists of four person townhouse apartments with double rooms furnished with a desk, chair, bed and dresser for each student.
+Graduate housing consists of four person townhouse apartments with double rooms furnished with a desk, chair, bed and dresser for each student.